KA0335/SmartBot/SmartBot/README.md

    * PorterStemmer(): For finding the root word from the keywords
    * corpus.append(): storing the final keywords in the corpus

-* Online Code Review Tools(CodeGrip): It is an automated code review tool
-   * Allows the user to directly connect and import repositories from different platforms(GitHub,BitBucket)
-   * One click to analyse all the code to find issues-bugs,smells etc.
-   * Detailed Solution to the problems

 * Data sources